 Every parent’s dream is that their kids will love to learn.
-We want them to be inquisitive, not just in school but also in their day to day lives.
+We want them to be inquisitive, not just in school but also in their day-to-day lives.

 But do we provide them with opportunities outside of school to learn?
+With so many of our children learning at home, what have we done to help them explore science directly – in a hands-on way?

 Taking it further, how many of the gifts your kids received last holiday season are still being played with today?
 How many had an impact on a loved one’s future?